 I recently stood at the bedside of someone who was dying.
-Just moments before, I stood in the door way hesitant to go in.
+I wish I could tell you that I sat, but just moments before, I stood in the doorway, hesitant to even go in.
 Although fully aware that sometimes words are not necessary, I still felt the heaviness of the moment and the anxiety of not knowing what to say.
-And it made me feel completely inadequate.
-But somehow I mustered the courage and went in anyway.
+It made me feel wholly inadequate, but somehow, I mustered the courage and went in anyway.
 As the scene unfolded, we fumbled our way awkwardly through the moment.
 Me trying my best to understand him and him graciously tolerating my efforts.

-I left his side not knowing if I said the right things.
-But I do know that the greatest gift we can give to the world around us is not perfect words at the right moment, but the gift of presence and acknowledgement.
-It’s a gift that says much even when few words are exchanged.
+I left his side, not knowing if I said the right things.
+But I do know that the greatest gift we can give to the world around us is not perfect words at the right moment, but the gift of presence and acknowledgment.
+It's a gift that says much even when a few words are exchanged.
 It means …..

 I see you in your pain and suffering.

 I think of the people who have had the most significant impact during some of the most challenging seasons of my life.
 They are people who consistently showed up.
 Even when they completely blundered their attempts.
 Their efforts alone reminded me that I was cared for and not alone in my journey.

 Two summers ago, I visited Miami Beach.
 It's one of those places in the world where vast wealth and poverty coexist in one location.
 Not like the safe suburbs, I grew up in where you had to cross town and the tracks to experience deprivation.
 On one side of the beachfront strip are suites which cost more per night than the average 6-month annual income.
 On the other side of that strip is a tree-lined park with homeless individuals who have set up camp.
 The disparity is unsettling and not something my heart easily reconciles.